Travel Tryouts will be held April 23rd - April 30th for all levels - 8U Blue, 10U - 18U Co-Ed Teams & Girls Teams

 or notify the staff at the registration table.

-Players may request to only be considered for a particular team within an age level (example: Player only wants to be considered for a Blue or top/Major age team, but not the Silver or second team).
+Players may request to only be considered for a particular team within an age level (example: Player only wants to be considered for a Blue or top/AA team, but not the Silver, Black or White teams).
 This can be noted when registering online or at the check-in table during tryouts.
 If a declaration to only be considered for a specific team is made, that player will not be considered for any other team and the player/family will not be contacted and asked if they want to be placed on one of the other teams at that level.
 If not selected to the team requested, the Financial Agreement will be voided.

 - If your player is injured and wants consideration they must be registered and pay the tryout fee online.